titobzzz/titobzzz/README.md

 ## Hello I'm Olumoyin Titobi Joshua 👋

-##  I’m a proactive and euphoric designer and also a front-end developer
+##  I’m a proactive and euphoric designer and also a fullstack
 ## 🛠 Skills
-Javascript, HTML, CSS, Typescript, tailwind-css, React
+Javascript, HTML, CSS, Typescript, tailwind-css, React, React-Native, DjangoREST

 ## Other Common Github Profile Sections